jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 ### Introduction

-Do not be alarmed if you can not find how to use a For loop or If structure, because these aren’t explained in this book.
+Do not be alarmed if you cannot find how to use a For loop or If structure, because these aren’t explained in this book.
 Basic statements and operations such as For loop or If structure as well as many others are part of standard symbol modules.

 This documentation does not explain object oriented programming.
 Perhaps I should explain object oriented programming in a document some day.